Research

 Research Interests

 My research currently focuses on neural ideals.
-A neural ideal is a mathematical objects which encodes neural firing patterns corresponding to a certain configuration of a stimulus space.
+A neural ideal is a mathematical object which encodes neural firing patterns corresponding to a certain configuration of a stimulus space.
 My current research questions include:

 What can be learned about a neural code by computing the multigraded Betti numbers of the corresponding polarized neural ideal?